 Of particular interest to the liquidator during their investigations are antecedent transactions.
-These are transactions that have undermined the position of a creditor, or group of creditors.
+These are transactions that have worsened the position of a creditor, or group of creditors.

-Directors can also be disqualified from directorship for up to 15 years.
+As well as being held responsible for company debts, directors can also be disqualified from acting as the director of a limited company for a period of up to 15 years.
 A disqualification order may also bar the individual from taking on certain roles, such as trustee of a school or charity.
-If fraudulent activity is proven, directors face criminal conviction and a possible prison sentence.
+If fraudulent activity is proven, directors face a criminal conviction and a possible prison sentence.

 Begbies Traynor can provide further advice to directors concerned about personal liability.
 Contact one of the team to arrange a free same-day meeting – we will explain your position, and assess all available options.